Serving all of Michigan

 • Fines up to $1,000.

-• Restitution for the victim’s medical expenses or other damages.
+• Restitution for the victim’s medical costs or other losses.

-If the assault involves certain aggravating factors, such as the use of a deadly weapon, the charge may be elevated to felonious assault, with significantly more severe penalties.
+If the case involves aggravating factors, such as the use of a deadly weapon, the charge may increase to felonious assault, which carries significantly more severe penalties.

 Defenses to Assault Charges in Michigan

-Whether facing simple or aggravated assault charges, a strong defense can make all the difference in the outcome of your case.
+Whether you face simple or aggravated assault charges, the right defence strategy can strongly influence the outcome of your case.

 Common defenses include: